 Don’t be like most people.

-Spend an hour or so with me.
+Spend some time with me.
 There’s simply no substitute for straightforward, unbiased one-on-one advice.

 I’m so confident that you’ll come away with valuable tips and advice that are specific to your unique situation-I offer you a 100% money-back guarantee: